maxklema/Big-Blue/README.md

 # Big-Blue
 Mission:
 To make live scoring more accessible for all golfers.

+About Us: